Terry Teitelbaum’s paintings and pastels reflect the beauty of the natural world and its constant changes.

 Teitelbaum and her husband continued their travels over the years, with trips to Europe, Central America and the American Southwest, particularly Santa Fe, New Mexico, which greatly influenced her design work.
 Multiple visits to Canyon de Chelly National Monument in Chinle, Arizona had a strong impact on the artist’s life and creative vision.
 Powerful earth colors and textures from its sandstone cliffs and stone formations became part of Teitelbaum’s creative toolbox.
 Visits to the Navajo reservation and the area’s ancestral ruins provided spiritual insights which enhanced the artist’s creative vision.

 After decades of working with thousands of yards of fabric and a variety of textiles, textures and colors, Teitelbaum was ready to expand her visual experience.
 Feeling an intense desire to use pigment to express her inner thoughts, she picked up a paint brush in 2017 and left her sewing machines behind to focus on a new direction: oil painting.
-She later started working with pastels so she could paint while traveling.

 Years of studying the visual rhythms and natural patterns she experienced in deserts, oceans and her local surroundings led Teitelbaum towards painting abstract landscapes, inspired by the colors and textures of the fashion designs and textiles from her past.
 She was already well-versed in using color and texture to get attention, evoke a mood, express emotions and manipulate the senses and her daring use of color combinations were honed in the fashion world.
 Impressionist artists such as Van Gogh, Monet and Gaugin, along with contemporary artist Wolf Kahn, also informed her paintings.